 Talk to your bank and find out how your credit and debit cards work overseas.
 Some banks may have their own ATMs or branches in the area where you are headed, and some might have regional partners that don’t charge a fee for withdrawing cash.

 Studying abroad entails several risks.
 Medical expenses and hospitalization charges can be exorbitantly high in foreign countries.
 Moreover, if something goes wrong, your family members may need to visit you.
 A Student Travel Insurance policy can save you from huge financial losses resulting from unforeseen circumstances while studying abroad.
-You can either opt for a foreign Student Travel Insurance or an Indian one.
-Opting for Student Travel Insurance from India is always more economical.
-Many foreign universities have made it mandatory for international students to have a Student Travel Insurance policy.
-You can buy a Student Travel Insurance Plan online instantly with Finserv Markets right here.
+You can either opt for a foreign Student Travel policy or an Indian one.
+Opting for an Insurance from India is always more economical.
+Many foreign universities have made it mandatory for international students to have a Travel Insurance policy.
+You can buy an Insurance Plan online instantly with Finserv MARKETS.